 Certainly some people prefer to work rather than take time off but for those who really want to get away from the office, here are some no-tech destinations in the United States to get away and enjoy a digital detox trip.
-Or, if you are a manager, consider these places for corporate unplugged retreat team-building boondoggles.
+Or, if you manager a group of workers, consider these places for corporate unplugged retreat team-building boondoggles.

 Travel Happy at These No-Tech Destinations